Pound (mass): Redefinition in terms of the kilogram

-The British 1878 Act said that contracts worded in terms of metric units would be deemed by the courts to be made according to the Imperial units defined in the Act, and a table of metric equivalents was supplied so that the Imperial equivalents could be legally calculated.
+The British Weights and Measures Act 1878 (41 & 42 Vict. c.
+49) said that contracts worded in terms of metric units would be deemed by the courts to be made according to the Imperial units defined in the Act, and a table of metric equivalents was supplied so that the Imperial equivalents could be legally calculated.
 This defined, in UK law, metric units in terms of Imperial ones.
 The equivalence for the pound was given as 1 lb = 453.59265 g or 0.45359 kg, which made the kilogram equivalent to about 2.2046213 lb.

 In 1883, it was determined jointly by the standards department of the British Board of Trade and the Bureau International that 0.4535924277 kg was a better approximation, and this figure, rounded to 0.45359243 kg was given legal status by an Order in Council in May 1898.

 In 1959, based on further measurements and international coordination, the International Yard and Pound Agreement defined an "international pound" as being equivalent to exactly 0.45359237 kg.
 This meant that the existing legal definition of the UK pound differed from the international standard pound by 0.06 milligrams.
 To remedy this, the pound was again redefined in the United Kingdom by the Weights and Measures Act 1963 to match the international pound, stating: "the pound shall be 0.453 592 37 kilogramme exactly", a definition which remains valid to the present day.

-The 2019 redefinition of the SI base units means that the pound is now defined precisely in terms of fundamental constants, ending the era of its definition in terms of physical prototypes.
+The 2019 revision of the SI means that the pound is now defined precisely in terms of fundamental constants, ending the era of its definition in terms of physical prototypes.

 Troy pound

 A troy pound (abbreviated lb t) is equal to 12 troy ounces and to 5,760 grains, that is exactly 373.2417216 grams.
 Troy weights were used in England by jewellers.
-Apothecaries also used the troy pound and ounce, but added the drachms and scruples unit in the Apothecaries' system of weights.
+Apothecaries also used the troy pound and ounce, but added the drachms and scruples unit in the apothecaries' system of weights.

 Troy weight may take its name from the French market town of Troyes in France where English merchants traded at least as early as the early 9th century.

-The troy pound is no longer in general use or a legal unit for trade (it was abolished in the United Kingdom on 6 January 1879 by the Weights and Measures Act of 1878), but the troy ounce, 1/12 of a troy pound, is still used for measurements of gems such as opals, and precious metals such as silver, platinum and particularly gold.
+The troy pound is no longer in general use or a legal unit for trade (it was abolished in the United Kingdom on 6 January 1879 by the Weights and Measures Act 1878), but the troy ounce, 1/12 of a troy pound, is still used for measurements of gems such as opals, and precious metals such as silver, platinum and particularly gold.